riot/riot.github.io/index.md

 Riot is an "open stack".
 It's meant for developers who want to avoid framework specific idioms.
 The generic tools let you mix and match design patterns.
 Systems like Facebook Flux can be [self-made](https://github.com/jimsparkman/RiotControl).

+> I looked at the riot.js example, and it feels so clean, it's scary. [@paulbjensen](https://twitter.com/paulbjensen/status/558378720403419137)

+> Just messed around with #RiotJS for an hour.
+Got it setup with Gulp, Browsesify, and Babel in no time.
+I like it a lot so far! [@AndrewDelPrete](https://twitter.com/AndrewDelPrete/status/630976295011127296)

 > Today I have used #riotjs 2.0 for the first time and I could admit that It will be a long term relationship #js highly recommended. [@gianlucaguarini](https://twitter.com/gianlucaguarini/status/559756081862574080)

 > I liked the idea of #reactjs with #flux but I like #riotjs with #riotcontrol even better!
 [@tscok](https://twitter.com/tscok/status/580509124598829056)

-> I’m loving riot.js!
-So much power packed into 3.5kb. [@ncthis](https://twitter.com/ncthis/status/575204037877833728)

-> looking at RiotJS https://muut.com/riotjs/  - blown away by its simplicity. [@defeated](https://twitter.com/defeated/status/559215403541757952)
+> looking at RiotJS https://muut.com/riotjs/ — blown away by its simplicity. [@defeated](https://twitter.com/defeated/status/559215403541757952)

-> Played with riot.js and like it so much more than react.
+> Played with riot.js and like it so much more than React.
 Minimalistic, fast and a comprehensible API. [@juriansluiman](https://twitter.com/juriansluiman/status/560399379035865088)

-> I looked at the riot.js example, and it feels so clean, it's scary. [@paulbjensen](https://twitter.com/paulbjensen/status/558378720403419137)

 ## Conclusion